webix-hub/docs/data/desktop/template.md

 Template
 =================

-Ui-related template looks like a non-editable text field, either filled with text or empty.
-Its contents is set with the help of *template* parameter.
-Standard template has no design of it's own.
+Ui-related **template** looks like a non-editable area for rendering plain text or a single data record.
+Its contents is set with the help of the same-name *template* parameter.

 <img  style="display:block; margin-left:auto;margin-right:auto;"  src="desktop/template.png"/>